Associate Dean and Professor, School of Sustainability

 - Senior Sustainability Scholar, Julie Ann Wrigley Global Institute of Sustainability

 - Associate Dean and Professor, School of Sustainability

 - Team Leader, Sustainable Purchasing Research Initiative

 - Affiliated Faculty, W. P. Carey School of Business

 Nicole Darnall is associate dean and professor of management and public policy in ASU's School of Sustainability.
 She is also team leader of the Sustainable Purchasing Research Initiative, and a senior sustainability scholar at the Julie Ann Wrigley Global Institute of Sustainability.
-Her research investigates non-regulatory governance approaches (e.g., voluntary programs, strategic alliances, certification, and information-based initiatives) to determine whether the absence of state coercion, combined with appropriate incentives, can encourage organizations and individuals to be more sustainable.
+Her research investigates non-regulatory governance approaches (e.g., voluntary programs, strategic alliances, certification, and information-based initiatives) to determine whether the absence of state coercion, combined with appropriate incentives, can encourage organizations and individuals to be more environmentally sustainable.

 Professor Darnall is an Economic and Social Research Council and Social Science Research Council Collaborative Visiting Fellow, an Erasmus Mundus International Scholar, a Social Science Research Council Abe Fellow, and Spanish Ministry of Education International Fellow.
 She has been awarded the Academy of Management's Organizations and Natural Environment Emerging Scholar Award for research excellence and its Best Paper Award.
 Professor Darnall's scholarship has also received the Decision Science Institute's Distinguished Paper Award.